jhassell/thejsway/manuscript/chapter03.md

 ### Following second

-Write a program that asks for a time under the form of three information (hours, minutes, seconds).
-The program calculates and shows the time one second after.
+Write a program that asks for a time under the form of three quantities (hours, minutes, seconds).
+The program should calculates and display the time one second after your entered time.
 Incorrect inputs must be taken into account.

 > This is not as simple as it seems...
 Look at the following results to see for yourself:
 >